dustinpfister/blog_posts/_posts/lodash_foreach.md

 <!-- more -->

-## 1 - lodash forEach
+## 1 - The basics of lodash forEach

-The lodash \_.forEach method is one of the many methods in lodash that is a collection method meaning it will work well with just about any object that is a collection of key value pairs in general, not just keys that are numbered and an instance of the javaScript array constructor.
+To start out with in this section I will be going over some quick examples of suing the lodash for each method.
+In later sections of this post I will then be looking into other native methods when it comes to doing what the lodash for each method does when working with just javaScript by itself.

 ### 1.1 - basic example of lodash for each method